 Where a transfer has been made from an LA to HSE, the Band 2 inspector/ELO should ensure that those affected by the transfer are informed that it has taken place.
+A similar approach should be adopted by LAs.
 Those affected will vary in each case but will normally be:

 A new occupier taking over premises which have previously been transferred, under circumstances where the transfer will continue to be valid, does not have to be notified of the existing transfer arrangement.

 Once HSE or an LA become aware of the need for a Regulation 5 transfer or a Regulation 6 assignment they should take steps to bring it about at the earliest possible opportunity.